A list of controls that can be used on a installer dialog.

 Path Edit

 Path EditThis control displays an edit field that enables a user to select the end section of a path.
 It supports entering the selected folder name or the entire path in the edit field.
 A user can also enter a Universal Naming Convention (UNC) path to a drive that has no drive letter.
-If the user enters an invalid end segment for the present volume, Path Edit control can not transfer the focus to the next control.
+If the user enters an invalid end segment for the present volume, Path Edit control cannot transfer the focus to the next control.

 Masked Edit